-If your baby had breathing problems in the baby unit, he may still have the occasional spell of periodic breathing (breathing pauses in otherwise well babies) or need oxygen support from time to time.
+If your baby had breathing problems in the baby unit, they may still have the occasional spell of periodic breathing (breathing pauses in otherwise well babies) or need oxygen support from time to time.

 Do I need an apnoea alarm?